aw-3/aw-3.github.io/_posts/2018-9-12-Tut-CheatEngine.md

 ![Memory viewer]({{ site.baseurl }}/images/CEMEMORYVIEW.png)

 The CE tutorial will teach you the basics of the disassembler.
 I recommend reading up on the basics of assembly.
-Most of our PCs run on x86 assembly.
-Here is a guide for 32bit x86 [http://www.cs.virginia.edu/~evans/cs216/guides/x86.html](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html)
+Most of our windows PCs run on x86 assembly.
+Here is a guide for x86 [http://www.cs.virginia.edu/~evans/cs216/guides/x86.html](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html)

 ### Debugger